• FB

 Recipe Continuation

 1. Add in the salt and 1 cup at a time of the remaining flour and mix for 5-6 minutes until the dough is slack (See note).
-At this point, your mixer should be at medium speed.
-If your dough, after 5-6 minutes is not slack add in a bit more water (2-4 Tbl).
-The additional water will fully depend on how humid your room is.
+At this point, your stand mixer should be at medium speed.
+If your dough is not slack after 5-6 minutes, add up to 1/4 more cup of water (up to a full 1 1/2 cups), but do so one Tablespoon at a time.
+The additional water will entirely depend on how humid your room is.

-2. Add in the butter 1 Tbl at a time and mix until almost fully melded in before adding the next Tbl.
-In total, mix for 1-3 minutes or until the dough comes back together.
+2. Add in the butter 1 Tablespoon at a time and mix until almost fully melded in before adding the next Tablespoon.
+In total, mix for 1-3 minutes, or until the dough comes back together and pulls completely away from the sides, leaving a smooth, shiny surface.
 Remove from bowl and transfer to a greased, covered bowl until doubled in size. ~1 hour.

-3. Punch the dough down and place on a very lightly floured board.
+3. Punch the dough down and place it on a very lightly floured board.
 Divide into 4-8 pieces and shape.
 I would advise using as little flour as possible when shaping these.
 The more flour you add, the tougher the hoagies will be.
-Transfer to a parchment lined tray and cover with lightly sprayed plastic wrap.
+Transfer to a parchment-lined tray and cover with lightly sprayed plastic wrap.
 Allow to rise again until almost doubled. ~30-45 minutes.
-Do NOT overproof them otherwise they will fall flat.
+Do NOT overproof them; they will fall flat.

-4. Preheat oven to 375 F. If you want to slash your bread, using a lame, make your slashes.
-If desired, brush with coating of choice and bake for 16-23 minutes or until golden brown.
-To ensure doneness, test the internal bread temp.
-It should be at 200F.
+4. Preheat the oven to 375°F/190°C. If you want to slash your bread, use a lame to make your slashes.
+If desired, brush with a coating of choice and bake for 16-23 minutes or until golden brown.
+To ensure doneness, test the internal temperature of the bread.
+It should be at 200°F/93°C.

 5. Allow to cool before cutting with a quality bread knife ( Sani-Safe S162-8SC-PCP 8″ Scalloped Bread Knife with Polypropylene Handle Pan )